 - Stationary engine displays both outside and inside the gas engine building.

 - Engine and tractor models (all model makers welcome).

 - Old time threshing on the north hill following the parades.

-- Plowing exhibitions in the north west field with 8-bottom plow behind a steam engine and horse-drawn plowing, following the parades.
+- Plowing exhibitions in the northwest field with 8-bottom plow behind a steam engine, a gas tractor, and horse-drawn plowing, following the parades.